Skeleton Regression: A Graph-Based Approach to Estimation with Manifold Structure: Skeleton Construction with Voronoi Density

 ~~~~ The knots in the skeleton serve as reference points within the data, allowing us to focus our attention from the overall data to these specific locations of interest.
 We utilize the $k$-means algorithm with a relatively large value of a number of knots $k$ to create these knots in a data-driven way.
 The number of knots is a crucial parameter in this procedure as it governs the trade-off between the summarizing power of the representation and the preservation of information.
 Empirical evidence from \cite{skelclus} suggests that setting $k$ to around $\sqrt{n}$ can be a helpful reference rule, while the dimensionality of the data should be taken into consideration when choosing $k$.

 In practice, since the $k$-means algorithm may not always find the global optimum, we repeat it $1,000$ times with random initial points and select the result corresponding to the optimal objective.
 We also advise pruning knots with only a small number of with-in-cluster observations.
 Additionally, it can be helpful to preprocess or denoise the data by removing observations in low-density areas to address issues that could arise for $k$-means clustering.
+Figure \ref{fig::NoiseYinyangVaryKnotsIllustrate} illustrates the constructed knots on the Noisy Yinyang example with a varying number of knots; their performance is in Figure~\ref{fig::NoiseYinyangd1000Numknots}.